hanfak/topics-to-learn/general-paradigms/projects.md

   - run on many servers and/or in different locations
 - Can handle multiple users
 - Can handle user access for parts or whole of system
-  - authorization
+  - authorization - who can do what in app
-  - authentication
+  - authentication - who can access app
 - Can handle lots of actions, calls to the system (transactions)
+  - Use of concurrency and parallel techniques
+  - scalable application (ie increased replicas)
 - Can handle high intensive operations (calls to the systems) within agreed sla (service level agreements) timelimits
   - expensive calls to 3rd parties waiting for the response
+  - calls to long processing services (internal or external)
+  - Use of messaging protocols and patterns
+    - aysnc integration
+  - Use of concurrency and parallel techniques
 - Secure
-  - encrypted passwords/usernames for database etc
+  - encrypted passwords/usernames for database, version control, logs etc
   - certificates
   - Access to servers and database with necessary permissions
+  - GDPR
+  - Monitors traffic, access logs
 - Well tested
   - Automated
   - Manual